rek3000/health_check/README.md

    |── __init__.py\
    \\── push.py

+## Installation
+Requirement: `libc` version 2.28
+Download file from release
-## Intallation
+## Build
-Currently there are 4 ways to use rekdoc
+Currently there are 4 ways to build rekdoc
 ### Using pip:
 ```bash
 pip install .